edamontology/edammap/docs/future.rst

 ***********

 * Update PubFetcher's `scraping rules <https://pubfetcher.readthedocs.io/en/stable/scraping.html#scraping-rules>`_, by `testing the rules <https://pubfetcher.readthedocs.io/en/stable/scraping.html#testing-of-rules>`_ and modifying outdated rules in `journals.yaml <https://github.com/edamontology/pubfetcher/blob/master/core/src/main/resources/scrape/journals.yaml>`_, `webpages.yaml <https://github.com/edamontology/pubfetcher/blob/master/core/src/main/resources/scrape/webpages.yaml>`_ and most importantly the hardcoded rules for `Europe PMC <https://europepmc.org/>`_ and other built-in `resources <https://pubfetcher.readthedocs.io/en/stable/fetcher.html#resources>`_.
+* Check if there are new popular journals or webpages that are missing scraping rules by using `top hosts <https://pubfetcher.readthedocs.io/en/stable/cli.html#top-hosts>`_ and ``-not-has-scrape`` on a recent large enough fetch.
 * Update dependencies in `pom.xml <https://github.com/edamontology/edammap/blob/master/pom.xml>`_ (but care should be taken to not cause regressions).
+* Update the default used for `-\-userAgent <https://pubfetcher.readthedocs.io/en/stable/cli.html#useragent>`_ in PubFetcher.
 * Check for broken links in the documentation using ``make linkcheck``.
 * When a new `biotoolsSchema <https://github.com/bio-tools/biotoolsSchema>`_ is released, some code modifications might be necessary to adhere to it.
 * Also, when a new `EDAM ontology <https://github.com/edamontology/edamontology>`_ is released, some modifications might be necessary (for example in `blacklist.txt <https://github.com/edamontology/edammap/blob/master/core/src/main/resources/edam/blacklist.txt>`_ and `blacklist_synonyms.txt <https://github.com/edamontology/edammap/blob/master/core/src/main/resources/edam/blacklist_synonyms.txt>`_; also, any running :ref:`server` instances could be restarted to use the new ontology version).